connectomicslab/connectomemapper3/paper/paper.md

   developed to support the mapping of connectomes derived from MRI data organized following the BIDS standard.
 They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions are designed (1) to work across both fMRI and dMRI (except NDMG), (2) to map the structural and / or functional connectomes of brain parcellations at five macroscopic scales with hierarchical region grouping, (3) to enable the end users to tune pipeline hyper-parameters to their dataset and (4) to provide a user-friendly graphical interface that enhances its accessibility.
+However, none of the existing solutions are designed to map the structural and / or functional connectomes for five macroscopic brain parcellation scales with hierarchical region grouping, and to provide a user-friendly graphical interface that enhances its accessibility.

 # Summary

-In this article we present the third release of the Connectome Mapper (CMP3).
+Connectome Mapper 3 provides a unique software pipeline solution for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any dataset structured according to the BIDS standard.
 While CMP3 derives from the now deprecated CMP1 and CMP2 packages[@Daducci:2012], whose original main goals were to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes, it has evolved massively over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
-Designed following the specification established by the BIDS-Apps standard, CMP3 is a scalable, portable and a reproducible pipeline software with optionally a graphical user interface that guides and helps researchers through all the steps needed to compute in a common framework both structural and functional connectomes from raw sMRI, dMRI, and resting-state fMRI (rfMRI) data at five different macroscopic scales.
-It handles datasets organized according to the BIDS standard and works transparently with the most used and promising diffusion acquisition schemes.
-Its modular architecture, embedding most popular neuroimaging tools (such as including FSL, FreeSurfer, ANTs, MRtrix3, Dipy and AFNI) used in combination with the Nipype dataflow library makes it not only efficient in managing and scaling the pipeline execution while recording provenance, but also easy to customize it for specific needs.
+Design considerations with the implementation of modular, configurable, and containerized processing pipelines (\autoref{fig:cmp3.diagram}) handling datasets organized following the BIDS standard, distributed as a BIDS App, embedding most popular neuroimaging tools (such as including FSL, FreeSurfer, ANTs, MRtrix3, Dipy and AFNI) used in combination with the Nipype dataflow library makes it not only efficient in managing and scaling the pipeline execution while recording provenance, but also easy to customize it for specific needs.
-CMP3 is open-source, developed in Python, and the processing pipelines and all dependencies are encapsulated in a software container to facilitate installation, enhance execution reproducibility, and to be fully portable, being compatible with all types of operating systems.
-It is worth noting the software is ready to accommodate other imaging modalities such as the current integration of a source EEG imaging pipeline, which makes it an ideal to be further developed into the next generation brain connectivity mapping tools.

-Connectome Mapper 3 provides a unique software pipeline solution for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any dataset structured according to the BIDS standard.
-Design considerations with the implementation of modular, configurable, and containerized processing pipelines handling datasets organized following the BIDS standard, distributed as a BIDS App, and supported by a Graphical User Interface (GUI), make CMP3 accessible to a broad range of users from computational neuro-researchers to clinicians without extensive computer engineering experience.
+!["\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
+It has a modular architecture composed of three different pipelines (anatomical, diffusion and fMRI) dedicated to each modality (sMRI, dMRI and rfMRI).
+Each pipeline handles datasets organized following the Brain Imaging Data Structure standard and consists of a number of processing stages implementing one or multiple specific tasks of the workflow, where each task interfaces with a specific tool, empowered by the Nipype dataflow library, to computes, from raw MRI data, brain parcellation and corresponding structural and/or functional connectivity maps at 5 different scales using the Lausanne2018 hierarchical scheme.
+\label{fig:cmp3-diagram}"](cmp3-diagram.png)

 Each pipeline can be individually executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the